 a string and brass band, playing really old dance-music from New Orleans

-We've borrowed the phrase 'string and brass band' from the descriptions of the earliest dance and jazz bands.
-And in that tradition we feature violin and mandolin-banjo as melody instruments along with clarinet and baritone saxophone.
-We've also designed a foot-operated tuba that allows one person to play tuba and six-string banjo simultaneously.
-Our typical 5 members can be increased to 8 or 10 if requested.
+We've borrowed the phrase 'string and brass band' from the descriptions of the earliest dance and jazz bands; and in that tradition we feature violin and mandolin-banjo as melody instruments alongside clarinet, alto and baritone saxophone.
+We've also designed and built a foot-operated tuba that allows one person to play tuba and six-string banjo simultaneously.

 Frog&Henry's members also play with The Hokum High Rollers, The Loose Marbles, Tuba Skinny, The Cable St Rag Band, Smiles and Chuckles Stringband, James McClaskey, The Hot Teapots, Tuba Machine (click links to listen).

 Some of our influences: The Dixieland Jug Blowers, Frenchy's Stringband, Lionel Belasco, Leecan & Cooksey, Sara Martin, King Oliver, Johnny Dodds and others (click on links to listen).